qwo/blog/content/2018/simple-aws-lambda-python.md

 ## Building the bundle

 This is how the bundle was built and can be rebuilt.
-Additional packages can be added onto it.
+Additional packages can be added in it.

 ### Packaging and uploading your bundle

-You need to package third party dependencies.
-The least painful way is to setup a virtualenv. `pyenv` comes packaged with python3 so after you create a new directory you can do that with:
+You need to package third-party dependencies.
+The least painful way is to set up a virtualenv. `pyenv` comes packaged with python3 so after you create a new directory you can do that with:

 ```
 mkdir APP_NAME && cd APP_NAME
 python3 -m venv .
 ```

 Then you have to activate your virtual environment.
 Depending on your terminal pick the appropriate extension.To activate your virtual environment  you would use `bin/activate`.
 If you're using fish shell, you can use `bin/activate.fish`.

 after your `APP_NAME` directory should look like: